toomasr/skype-bot/README.md

 Getting started tutorial
 -----------------------

-I have written 2 posts about getting started, basically tutorials.
-Check them out and write your own Skype bot.
+I have written 2 posts about getting started, these will hold your hand on every step.
+Check them out and write your own Skype bot today :)

  * [Skype Bot for Fun and Profit - Intro](http://dow.ngra.de/2012/01/06/skype-bot-for-fun-and-profit/)
  * [Getting Started - everything you need before coding](http://dow.ngra.de/2012/01/06/skype-bot-for-fun-and-profit-part-i-getting-started/)